steamclock/internetmap/Data-Pipeline/README.md

 ### Steps to add new year

 #### 1. Update Geo data
+As of 2019 the data files used to generate the geolocation data has changed.
+MaxMind no longer hosts the "legacy" databases we were using.
+Changes were made to use the new GeoLite2 DBs.
+They are "comparable to, but less accurate than, MaxMind’s GeoIP2 databases."

-1. Download new geo data (from http://dev.maxmind.com/geoip/legacy/geolite/)
+1. Download new geo data (from https://dev.maxmind.com/geoip/geoip2/geolite2/); get the City (`GeoLite2 City`)and ASN (`GeoLite2 ASN`) hosted files in CSV format.
+(We are currently not using Country data)
+2. Unzip and copy `GeoLite2-ASN-Blocks-IPv4.csv`, `GeoLite2-City-Locations-en.csv` and `GeoLite2-City-Blocks-IPv4.csv` into the geopipeline/Data folder.
-2. Run `geopipeline.py` to generate `loc.py`
+3. Run `geopipeline.py` to generate `loc.py`
-3. Run `converttojson.py` to create asinfo.json
+4. Run `converttojson.py` to create asinfo.json

 Note: Need to look into steamlining this since there is really no need for the intermediate loc.py file.